Statistical Inference with Stochastic Gradient Methods under $\phi$-mixing Data: Monte Carlo Simulation

-We consider different sample sizes with $n=10000, 20000, 50000, 100000$.
-To see the impact of batch-size, we select $B_t=bt^a$ with $a=0.2, 0.3, 0.5, 0.7$.
-After several experiments, we find that $b=3$ for linear models (Models 1,2,4,5) and $b=1$ for logistic models (Models 3, 6) would give satisfactory performances.
-Following \cite{fang2018online} and \cite{su2018uncertainty}, the learning rate is set to $\gamma_t=(t+10)^{-2/3}$.
-For each setting, we make use of the bootstrap procedure in Section \ref{sec:bootstrap} with $500$ bootstrap samples and $V_t\sim Exp(1)$ to construct $95\%$ confidence intervals for $\beta_1^*, \beta_2^*, \beta_3^*$.
-The corresponding coverage probabilities, lengths of the intervals, and mean square errors (MSE) are recorded for $1000$ replications.
-The initial value to start the iteration is generated from a multivariate normal with mean zero and covariance matrix $0.1\times I$.
-Finally, we also consider the bootstrap SGD procedure in \cite{fang2018online} as a competitor with the same learning rate, initial value, and bootstrap setting.
+We consider different sample sizes with $n=20000, 50000, 100000$.
+To see the impact of batch-size, we select $B_t=\floor{t^{\beta}}\vee 1$ with $\beta=0.2, 0.3, 0.33, 0.5, 0.7$.
+According to the discussion in Remark \ref{remark:tuning:selection}, we include the choice $\beta=0.33$ and use the learning rate $\gamma_t=(t+10)^{-2/3}$.
+For each setting, we make use of the bootstrap procedure in Section \ref{sec:bootstrap} with $N=500$ bootstrap samples and $V_t\sim Exp(1)$ to construct the $95\%$ confidence intervals.
+The corresponding coverage probabilities (CP) and root mean square errors (RMSE) are recorded based on $500$ replications.
+Finally, we also consider the SGD and the bootstrap SGD (denoted as $\beta=0$) procedure in \cite{fang2018online, ramprasad2022online} as a competitor with the same setting.